TabArena/tabarena_benchmarking_examples/README.md

     - Get the data used by TabArena from OpenML, without the TabArena framework: `get_tabarena_data.py`
     - Implement your own model for TabArena and benchmark it on TabArena-Lite: `custom_tabarena_model/`

+---

 ### 🔬 TabArena Applications Predictions

-Example of using TabArena in a real-world application
+Example of using TabArena in a real-world application.

 - **Folder:** `tabarena_applications/`
 - **Highlights:**
     - Evaluating SOTA ML models on a custom (private) Biopsy dataset with TabArena: `biopsy_predictions/`

+---

 ### 🖥️ TabArena on SLURM Integration

-Templates for running **TabArena** on SLURM clusters.
+Templates for running TabArena on SLURM clusters.

 - **Folder:** `tabflow_slurm/`
 - **Highlights:** All code we use to run TabArena (fully parallelized) on SLURM.